ma-to-ma-to/FPLDraftH2HStats/README.md

     * `node processAll.js [XXXXX]`
     * Be sure to replace \[XXXXX\] with your League ID.
 This is necessary for the scripts to run.
 6. [CSV files](https://en.wikipedia.org/wiki/Comma-separated_values) will be populated into a new folder called `csv` in the same location on your machine.
 You can open these with Excel or an open source counterpart.
 Enjoy!
-    * If you run the scripts more than once, be sure to move the previous CSV files out of the csv folder.
-If you dont, the program will append to those files and make something of a mess in doing so.
+    * If you run the scripts more than once, be sure to move the previous CSV files out of the csv folder before re-running.
+If you don't, the scripts will append to those existing CSV files and make something of a mess in doing so.

 ## How do I find my League ID?
 1. Use a non-mobile (PC, Mac, or Linux) browser to log in to your FPL Draft League at https://draft.premierleague.com/